 You must have a driving test already booked before you can look for an early driving test date.
-Once you have a test booked, you’ll need to log in to the DVSA’s driving test rescheduling portal to look for an earlier test date.
+Once you have a test scheduled, you’ll need to log in to the DVSA’s driving test rescheduling portal to look for an earlier test date.
 To log into the portal, you’ll need your driving license number and either your driving test reference number or your theory test certificate number.

 Once you have accepted a test slot and the driving test cancellation service you are using has confirmed the time and date of your test, it’s important to check the DVSA’s website to ensure that everything is in order.
 The DVSA has a free service you can use to check the details of your driving test.
 Again you’ll need your driving license number and either your theory test certificate number or driving test reference number to gain access to the portal